WSDOT warns commuters to expect delays Monday as lane of Aurora Bridge closes for emergency work

 The Washington State Department of Transportation (WSDOT) announced late Sunday that crews were conducting “emergency inspection work” on the southbound lanes of the Aurora Bridge, and the work would close one of three lanes through Monday morning’s commute and likely throughout the rest of the week.
 Initial reports were that two lanes would be closed.
 The bridge is a favorite among drivers trying to avoid the crawl of Interstate 5, and offers access to the Highway 99 tunnel that has replaced the Alaska Way Viaduct.

-Bart Treece, a spokesman for WSDOT, said travelers “should plan for delays, especially during the morning and afternoon commutes, if traveling toward town from Fremont or Wallingford.
+Bart Treece, a spokesman for WSDOT, said travelers “should plan for delays, especially during the morning and afternoon commutes, if traveling toward town from Fremont or Wallingford.”

 He said the work was ordered after bridge inspectors found “advanced deterioration of steel on the underside of the Aurora bridge.”